404Setup/t-i18n/README.md

 #### Use JSON as input
 `compileOnly("com.google.code.gson:gson:2.13.0")`

+If the target environment contains gson, no installation is necessary.

 #### Use YAML as input
 `compileOnly("org.yaml:snakeyaml:2.4")`

 If the target environment contains snakeyaml, no installation is necessary.

+#### Use Properties as input
+No additional dependencies required as Properties support is built into the JDK.

 #### Use Kyori as Output
 If you use Paper or its forks, these dependencies are not required.